 A relay is an electromechanical switch used to control a high amount of current by utilizing a low amount of current.
 The relay has a coil, which when activated attracts the contact, making the connection of high amperage circuit.
 This coil gets old and its internal resistance increases.

-So, a corroded relay will cut the current if its internal resistance increases due to heat, which leads the car air conditioner to blow cold and then warm.
+So, a corroded relay will cut the current if its internal resistance increases due to heat, which leads the car A/C to blow chilly air and then warm.

 Related Post • Car Relay Guide: What it is & How A 12V Relay Works